Herne Bay Pier: First pier

-It was built all of timber, with the piles being driven straight into the sea bed; it was "considered at the time the best specimen of pile-driving", and described as a "pier and breakwater".
+The original pier was built all of timber, with the piles being driven straight into the sea bed; it was "considered at the time the best specimen of pile-driving", and described as a "pier and breakwater".
 There was curved stone balustrading at the entrance, taken from old London Bridge which was demolished in 1831.
 A sail trolley vehicle running on tracks, powered by sail and foot and nicknamed Neptune's Car, ran the length of the pier from 13 June 1833, carrying passengers and baggage.
 When wind was inadequate as commonly happened, pier employees physically pushed the trolley.
 The pier's length was defined by the one-fathom draught of the paddle steamers and the shallow two-fathom depth of the sea even three quarters of a mile offshore at high tide.
 It was followed in 1861 by the railway station, and thus began the town's growth into a holiday resort.
 However, because the wooden piles were never protected by copper sheathing they suffered from shipworm.
 By 1850, many piles had been replaced with iron ones, or with wooden ones "prepared by Mr Payne's process" against shipworm, but as a whole they showed irreversible deterioration from 1860 onwards.
 Pier dues were considered expensive at 1s 6d.
 Subsequently, the first Herne Bay Pier Company failed due to competition between paddle steamers and the new railway which was opened on 13 July 1861, because previously most visitors arrived by steamer, then they all arrived by rail.
 The first pier was taken down in 1870 to 1871, long after the paddle steamers stopped coming in 1862.